julowe/coffeegrindsize-data/README.md

 | Milstead, Sample 1 | 0.8 | 0.36 | 0.6 | 0.56 | 85.0 | 1.08 |
 | Milstead, Sample 1 - Spread out more | 0.73 | 0.3 | 0.49 | 0.39 | 85.3 | 1.26 |
 | Milstead, Sample 2 | 0.67 | 0.28 | 0.41 | 0.32 | 89.3 | 1.26 |

+[From manual](https://github.com/wannabecoffeenerd/coffeegrindsize/blob/fd361b02d4b1d4c21e000a2e292ed9f89cecbaee/Help/coffee_grind_size_manual.pdf): The “Quality” number is simply the standard deviation of surfaces divided by the average surface: this number tracks the narrowness of the distribution, and should be a decent indicator of your grinder quality.
+The “Efficiency” is simply the mass fraction of coffee that is available for extraction by diffusion (please see discussion above about available mass).

 ## Hario First Sample